NavinAgrawal/rag-pipeline-pdf-system/RAG Pipeline Documentation.md

 - **Intelligent document management** with selective updates and incremental processing
 - **Domain-aware filtering** with configurable cross-contamination prevention
 - **Professional user interface** with enterprise-grade analytics and responsive design
+- **Automated DOCX reporting** with executive summaries and stakeholder-ready documentation
 - **Cloud deployment optimization** with efficient memory management and fast initialization

 **Scalability Indicators:**